To keep our employees, members and wider community safe Women’s Circus will:

 If you feel unwell with any Covid-19 symptoms (even the mildest symptoms) and have registered for an in-person class stay home, get tested immediately and isolate until you have results.
-Class credit is available to those who are unable to attend due to Covid-19 symptoms.
-Email the training manager to enquire.
-Credits will not be given to no-shows without reason.

 You are responsible for your personal belongings, and Women’s Circus is not in any way responsible for damage or loss of your personal items.

 In the event of damage to Women’s Circus or others’ property caused by you, you will be responsible for all expenses and reimbursement.

 CASUAL CLASSES: Classes are non-refundable and non-transferable.
 In the event a class is cancelled or dates are altered by Women’s Circus, you will be offered a refund.